aditidpk/Crack-the-Covid-19-Crisis-Chatbot/README.md

 ### How can technology help?
 Whether via text, phone, websites, or communication apps, conversing with chatbots and other AI-enabled resources can play a critical role in helping communities quickly understand crucial information and free up customer service resources to focus on higher-level issues.
 Therefore we have come up with a chatbot called "Medic" which addresses frequently asked questions related to the crisis and tries to provide answers to them.
 Medic can help address the issues that our users face while trying to gather accurate, relevant information.
-Whether you're trying to learn the latest news about Covid-19 or learn where there's testing in your area, Medic can play a major role in helping communities quickly understand crucial information and free up customer service resources to focus on higher-level issues.
+Whether you're trying to learn the latest news about Covid-19 or learn where there's testing in your area, Medic is pre-loaded to understand and respond to common questions about COVID-19 with data from trusted sources.
 Medic also identifies symptoms based on user response and tells them if they could be infected or not.
 It provides a dynamic count of patients in India and around the world.
-It also gives news updates related to Covid-19 from various sources.
 Medic has a database for various hospitals in India that provide treatment for Covid-19 and recommends them to the user based on the states/zones.

 ## Video